Skip to content

 Development vs Production Modes

-When installed from source, Gateway can be run in one of two modes:
+Gateway can run in one of two modes:

 • Exposes HTTP (unencrypted) REST endpoints